is95t/is95t/README.md

 ### Other Work

-Other than my project I also have completed projects using neural networks (e.g. MLP, CNN), SVMs and decisions trees.
+Other than my PhD research I also have completed projects using neural networks (e.g. MLP, CNN), SVMs and decisions trees.
 I also enjoy working with time series data (after dealing with this sort of data in my PhD research) and therefore have applied my interest in both time series and machine learning to stock market data.
 My projects outside my research can be found at: https://github.com/is95t/Projects.